signature-opensource/CK-DeviceModel/README.md

     await base.DoHandleCommandAsync( monitor, command, token ).ConfigureAwait( false );
 }
 ```
->  More documentation on Commands can be found [here](CK.DeviceModel/Command#command-handling-its-all-about-command-completion).
+>  There is much more to say about Commands: [see here](CK.DeviceModel/Command).

-- Finally, a simple helper that triggers a flash directly on the device: such specific device API must always be simple helpers that eventually send a command (an await its completion).
+- Finally, a simple helper that triggers a flash directly on the device: such specific device API must
+always be simple helpers that eventually send a command (an await its completion).

 ```csharp
 public async Task<bool> FlashAsync( IActivityMonitor monitor )